 The decision whether, and to what extent, to personally make use of information about life extension and anti-aging medicine is a difficult one.
 While there is an abundance of data pointing to the benefit of, for example, the regular use of melatonin or certain other particular hormones, but there are also a large amount of unanswered questions.

 I am frequently asked about my personal life extension program and about to what extent it has worked.
 I've always been reluctant to publish my own experimental regimen since it would be inappropriate for anyone to use it without medical supervision.
 I once had it online at this site, but too many people foolishly tried to use it inappropriately for their own program -- so I have deleted it.
-I have put a page back up about the core nutritional supplements that I consider important.
-That page is not a complete summary of what I take (since what I take changes as circumstances evolve), but contains information that I believe will be useful to others.

 This online manual is heavily linked to many other interesting web sites, especially in the Recommended Reading and Resources section.